THE SONNET PHILOSOPHY + SONNET COMMENTARIES + PLAY COMMENTARIES + SHAKESPEARE @ LOVE . NATURE

 ‘Since first I saw you fresh’ (104.8) reiterates the three part dynamic ‘when first your eye I eyed’.
 The Poet notes that, since he first saw the youth ‘fresh’ and ‘green’ (104.9), his appearance has not changed over three years (104.7).
 Many commentators look to this sonnet to determine the date when Shakespeare and a friend first met.
 But the three-year span can be a period of time in which a young adult does not change significantly in appearance.
 The Poet says that, despite the seeming agelessness of the youth, beauty like a ‘Dial (clock) hand steals’ youth ‘from his figure’ at ‘no pace perceived’ (104.10).
 Although the youth may seem to ‘stand still’, he ‘hath motion’ even if the Poet’s ‘eye’ is ‘deceived’ (104.12) when it comes to noticing the subtle changes, that are consequences increase.

 The Poet then defines his use of the word ‘kind’by revitalising the cliché ‘fair, kind, and true’ (105.9).
 He has already characterised the ‘fair’ and the ‘true’.
 In the first line of sonnet 1, ‘from fairest creatures we desire increase’, fair has both a sense of beauty and of judicious balance.
 Throughout the Sonnets truth is what can be said to be true or false.
-So here the Poet avows his love is of a ‘constant’ kind (105.6).
+So here the Poet avows his love is of a ‘constant’ kind (105.6) - with 'kind' referencing the Old English 'birth' or 'nature'.
 ‘My love’ is kind ‘today’ and kind ‘tomorrow’ (105.5), because it is ‘constant in a wondrous excellence’ and expresses ‘one thing’ (105.8).

 In the couplet, the Poet, by bringing the three elements together, revitalises three clichéd words that ‘have often lived alone’ in ‘Idolatry’ or old beliefs.
 They have ‘never till now’ been resolved into the unity typified by the philosophy of the Sonnets.
 For Shakespeare, the natural dynamic of beauty, increase and truth ‘is all my argument’ (105.8).